medrish8969/GitHub-PythonExercises/README.md

 Start the **Python Command Prompt" then navigate to the drive and folder containining your <code>.ipynb</code> files.
 For example, if my cloned repository was stored in the <code>D:\GitHub_Repos\PythonExercises</code>, then I would type <code>cd /d d:\GitHub_Repos\PythonExercises</code> in the Python Command Prompt window.

+Once you have navigated to the correct folder containing your <code>.ipynb</code> files, type <code>jupyter notebook</code> in the Python Command Prompt window.

-**Step #6 - Edit a File in Notepad++**
+**Step #5 - Edit Files in Jupyter Notebook**

-Find the file <code>mean_temp.py</code>, open it in **Microsoft VS Code**, and enter the code requested in the comments.
-Run the code in the IDE to make sure it works and calculates a correct final value.
+Read the information and instructions in each of the Markdown cells in the assigned notebooks, then modify the code as instructed in the following code block.
+Finally, run the code to see if the edits produce the correct output.
+Repeat this until all assigned notebooks are complete.
+Be sure to save your changes before exiting.

-**Step #7 - Describe and Commit Changes to Master**
+**Step #6 - Describe and Commit Changes to Master**

-After saving your edits to <code>mean_temp.py</code>, return to **GitHub Desktop** and you should see a snippet of the file that highlights the revisions you just made.
-Characterize your edits with a summary and short description (bottom left corner of **GitHub Desktop**), then choose Commit to Main.
-This workflow allows you to maintain a record of changes made - essentially multiple versions of the same file - without having to have multiple copies of your file (e.g., mean_temp1.py, mean_temp2.py, etc.).
-This is version control!
+After saving your edits, return to **GitHub Desktop** and you should see a snippet of the file that highlights the revisions you just made.
+Characterize your edits with a summary and short description (bottom left corner of **GitHub Desktop**), then choose Commit to Master.

-**Step #8 - Push Changes to Origin Repository on GitHub**
+**Step #7 - Push Changes to Origin Repository on GitHub**

 After you have made all of the changes you want, you now have to sync these changes - which apply only to the local version of the repository - to your original repo on **GitHub**.
 Once you have committed changes to master, you will have the option to push the commits to the origin remote.
 Click the blue *Push Origin* button.

-**Step #9 - Verify Changes in GitHub**
+**Step #8 - Verify Changes in GitHub**

 In **GitHub Desktop**, choose the option to open your repository page on **GitHub** in your Web browser.
 Alternatively, you can simply open a Web browser and navigate to https://github.com.
 Find the updated <code>mean_temp.py</code> file and open it to confirm that your local changes are now reflected in your online repository.

-**Step #10 - Raise an Issue**
+**Step #9 - Optional - Raise an Issue**

-You can ask questions of me directly in **GitHub** by raising an *issue*.
+Remember that you can ask questions of me directly in **GitHub** by raising an *issue*.
 In your repo on **GitHub**, find and click *Issue* in the menu at the top of the page.
 Next, click on the green *New Issue* button.
 This opens a chat-style window that allows you to pose questions and for me to provide a response.
 This feature also helps us maintain a permanent record of our online conversation.
 Use this issue that you have generated to ask me a question.

 ### Submission

-After completing the requested edits to <code>mean_temp.py</code> make sure that you have (1) committed the changes to the main branch and provided a short summary and description of your changes and (2) pushed those changes from your local repository to the origin repository on **GitHub**.
-Double check your work by reviewing your repository on GitHub and make sure that you have also raised an *issue* to ask me a question.
-Once you have pushed any revisions to your online assignment repository, both you and I can see the repository.
-I'll take advantage of this to review your work and provide feedback.
+After completing the requested edits to each of the assigned <code>.ipynb</code> files, make sure that you have (1) committed the changes to the main branch and provided a short summary and description of your changes and (2) pushed those changes from your local repository to the origin repository on **GitHub**.
+Double check your work by reviewing your repository on GitHub and have asked any questions you might have by raising an *issue*.